Florence: Main sights

-The river Arno, which cuts through the old part of the city, is as much a character in Florentine history as many of the people who lived there.
+The river (Arno), which cuts through the old part of the city, is as much a character in Florentine history as many of the people who lived there.
 Historically, the locals have had a love-hate relationship with the Arno – which alternated between nourishing the city with commerce, and destroying it by flood.

-One of the bridges in particular stands out – the Ponte Vecchio (Old Bridge), whose most striking feature is the multitude of shops built upon its edges, held up by stilts.
+One of the bridges in particular stands out – the Ponte Vecchio ('Old Bridge'), whose most striking feature is the multitude of shops built upon its edges, held up by stilts.
 The bridge also carries Vasari's elevated corridor linking the Uffizi to the Medici residence (Palazzo Pitti).
 Although the original bridge was constructed by the Etruscans, the current bridge was rebuilt in the 14th century.
 It is the only bridge in the city to have survived World War II intact.
 It is the first example in the western world of a bridge built using segmental arches, that is, arches less than a semicircle, to reduce both span-to-rise ratio and the numbers of pillars to allow lesser encumbrance in the riverbed (being in this much more successful than the Roman Alconétar Bridge).

-The church of San Lorenzo contains the Medici Chapel, the mausoleum of the Medici family—the most powerful family in Florence from the 15th to the 18th century.
-Nearby is the Uffizi Gallery, one of the finest art museums in the world – founded on a large bequest from the last member of the Medici family.
+The church of San Lorenzo contains the Medici Chapels, a complex of burial chapels of the Medici family—the most powerful family in Florence from the 15th to the 18th centuries.

-The Uffizi is located at the corner of Piazza della Signoria, a site important for being the centre of Florence's civil life and government for centuries.
+The Uffizi Gallery, one of the finest art museums in the world, was founded on a large bequest from the last member of the Medici family.
+It is located at the corner of Piazza della Signoria, a site important for being the centre of Florence's civil life and government for centuries.
 The Palazzo della Signoria facing it is still home of the municipal government.
 Many significant episodes in the history of art and political changes were staged here, such as: